rafalposwiata/depression-detection-lt-edi-2022/README.md

 ## Prepared datasets

 We prepared two datasets.
 The first is a preprocessed dataset provided by the competition organizers.
-The second (Reddit Depression Corpora) was used to train the DepRoBERTa language model.
+The second, Reddit Depression Corpora, was used to train the DepRoBERTa language model.

 ### Preprocessed competition dataset

 Dataset was prepared by removing duplicates and transfer some examples from the dev set to the train set.